natcobbinah/arithmetic-expr-calculator/READMe.md

 > A  Concise Introduction to Data Structures Using Java by Mark.
 J Johnson

+Test_Cases
+> Thanks to LeetCode Hard (https://leetcode.com/problems/basic-calculator/description/) and LeetCode Medium (https://leetcode.com/problems/basic-calculator-ii/description/), this implementation passes all those, and thus should solve your arithmetic-expression computations.

+[NOTE:] Implemented the solution using Shunting Yard (postfix) implementation, and thus using Postfix Methods, should pass all your testCases.
+The (prefix) implementation however, might have some few bugs

 ## Operators Supported
 Supports **PEDMAS** order of computation, thus, all the operators of **Exponentiation, Division, Multiplication, Addition and Subtraction**, as well as using **Parentheses** for grouping and prioritization is all handled.